LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 ## Using the play commands directly

 You can also run commands directly without entering the Play console.
-For example if you type `play run`:
+For example, enter `play run`:

 ```bash
 $ play run